ScooterAmerica/SQLScripts/README.md

 #### Fixing Orphaned Users after a DB Restore
 	Finds and generates the statements needed to remap users to logins after a db restore

+#### Schema/Role Transfer
+	Allows you to easily transfer schemas or database roles to a different user